OLC-Bioinformatics/ConFindr/README.md

 - Threads (-t): Number of threads to run analysis on.
 Default is number of cores on your system.
 - Number subsamples (-n): Number of times to subsample.
 More is generally better, although more time-consuming.
 Default is 5.
 - Kmer size (-k): Kmer size to use.
 Default is 31.
 Other values may make results extremely unreliable.
 USE WITH CAUTION.
+- Subsample depth (-s): Depth to subsample to.
+Default is 20.
+Higher values increase sensitivity, but also false positive rate.
 #### Example Usages

 Detect contamination on any fastq files within fastq folder, outputs results to outputname.csv, and uses database.fasta